JHElasticsearch/Synopsis-HOL/workshops/synopsis/SG-intro.md

-# Oracle Autonomous Data Warehouse Cloud Service For Developers
+# Oracle Day by Day & Oracle Synopsis Workshop

+Welcome to the Oracle Day by Day & Oracle Synopsis Workshop.

+Having a robust Business Analytics built what if you are trapped to use it on your PC and lack the flexibility to use it on the go during a travel or a quick glance before a meeting, Mobile Analytics is the Solution.
+Mobile has changed consumer expectations and given enterprises the ability to engage with their customers anytime, anywhere.
+Have you seen Spreadsheets talk to you, Have you seen data through Mobile Lens and magically transform it to rich visuals, Today we will - 100% on-device analytics that is Oracle Synopsis.
+Simply ask a question and have interactive visuals answer your query - an app with Powerful analytic search capabilities that is Oracle Day by day.
+Let’s deep dive into the features of these Mobile Applications.

-Welcome to the Autonomous Data Warehouse Cloud Service for Developers workshop.
-These labs discuss the challenges of Alphaoffice, a fictitious company with real business challenges.
-Alphaoffice has been challenged to manage large volumes of customer data, and to support marketing projects that have a need to understand potential customer spend habits and ability and interest to purchase Alphaoffice products.
-This workshop provides as series of hands on labs that help solve Alphaoffice's challenges and give you a basic understanding of the Autonomous Data Warehouse Cloud Service and how it vastly simplifies management of data and development of applications that access large volumes of data.
-Lab 100 will introduce you to ADWC and show you how to create a ADWC service.
-Lab 200 will show how developers and dbas can access billions of rows of data in seconds without needing to design in performance.
-Lab 300 shows you you can use ADWC's Machine Learning to predict customer good credit given detailed demographic information.
-Finally lab 400 shows how you can visualize patterns in data, and run ad-hoc queries to discover patterns in the data.
+These labs discuss the features of Mobile Apps in the space of Oracle Analytics Cloud, a use case around Sales Organisation with real business challenges.
+This workshop provides series of hands on labs that help address questions around Sales Organisation and give you a basic understanding of the Mobile Apps and how it vastly simplifies to draw insights from a set of data without reaching out to the traditional way of analysing using a Desktop/PC.

+Lab 100 will introduce you to OAC and show you how to create a Analytics service and how to index dataset/datamodel of interest.
+Lab 200 will show how you can visualize patterns in data, and run ad-hoc queries to discover patterns in the data using Oracle Day by Day.
+Lab 300 will show how you can visualize patterns in data, using Oracle Synopsis.

 ## Acquire an Oracle Cloud Trial or Workshop Account